Edu4rdSHL/upcheck/README.md

 # upcheck

-Checker for ArchLinux available updates and send it via notify-rust.
+Checker and notifier for ArchLinux available updates writen in Rust that's totally Desktop/WM environment dependient.

 # How to install and get it working?